LaBeouf, Rönkkö & Turner: HEWILLNOTDIVIDE.US, 2017 – 2021

 At 9 a.m. on January 20, 2017, the trio launched HEWILLNOTDIVIDE.US, a participatory performance installation to coincide with the inauguration of Donald Trump as United States President.
 A camera was set up on a wall outside the Museum of the Moving Image in New York, with the words "He Will Not Divide Us" written directly above.
 Passersby were invited to deliver these words into the camera "as many times, and for as long as they wish," in what the artists described as "a show of resistance or insistence, opposition or optimism, guided by the spirit of each individual participant and the community."
 The footage was live-streamed on a 24/7 feed, which the artists announced would run for four years, or the duration of Trump's presidency.
 Jaden Smith was one of the earliest participants in the project.

 Speaking to an Associated Press reporter in front of the livestream camera, LaBeouf stated that "we're anti-division out here.
 Everyone's invited," while Indiewire noted that "the project is a melting pot of ages, races, genders, sexualities, and beliefs, and it's fascinating how the five words became a mantra and took on lives of their own."
 The Week called the piece "the first great art of the Trump era," while Dazed described the experience of watching the stream as "a simple and much-needed reminder, likely delivered by an absolute stranger, that resistance and unity are unwavering."
+Reporting by Lisa Di Venuta forVICE described HWNDU as an "astonishingly successful work.
+It had captured the essence of human nature...sure, the essence of human nature turned out to be the sort of thing that a museum couldn’t actually tolerate—but if you went down there when it was going on, as I did, you would have found something special."